 "Production of Clean Milk," U.S.D.A.
 Farmers' Bulletin No. 602.
+"Feeding, Care and Management of Young Dairy Stock," U.S. D.A.
+Farmers' Bulletin No. 1723.

 Suggestions

 Soon after the club is organized the local leader and members decide on a program of work for the year.
 This adds interest as the members will know what to look forward to and will have time to plan any part which they are to take in the meetings.
 As soon as the program is prepared, a copy should be sent to the extension agent.
 This will entitle the club to a National 4-H Club Charter.
 In general, the outline of the program of work should include the dates and places of meetings, shows and fairs at which the calves will be exhibited, and a brief statement relative to phases of the work and subject matter which will be studied.